xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 change the drop-down menu option (above the calculator row) from "VtkBlockColors" to "cpu" -- if you have run with 4 processes then you will see the particles displayed with different colors.

+Also note -- if you want to clean up your run directory before doing another run, you can type "make pltclean" to remove the plt* and *.png files.

 ## Example: AMReX-Pachinko

 ### What Features Are We Using